-Our original detection device is specifically designed to recognize airborne carbon nanotubes and graphene.
+The C2 is the updated version of our original detection device, which was specifically designed to recognize airborne CNTs and graphene.
 Monitoring exposure of these potentially harmful fibers and platelets is a must-do in any occupational environment.

 Our detection system is designed to recognize airborne silica, which can be extremely harmful to the lungs.
 In fact, the Greeks and Romans realized centuries ago how damaging silica dust was.
 Silica dust is widely created in construction, maritime and general industry.